Carmen Montón

-Carmen Montón Giménez (born 9 March 1976) is a Spanish politician currently serving as Permanent Observer Ambassador of Spain to the Organization of American States.
+Carmen Montón Giménez (born 9 March 1976) is a Spanish politician currently serving as ambassador permanent observer of Spain to the Organization of American States since 2020.

 A member of the Spanish Socialist Workers' Party (PSOE), she served as Minister of Health, Consumer Affairs and Social Welfare under Pedro Sánchez and as Head of the Department of Universal Health and Public Health of the Valencian government under Ximo Puig.

 Biography and career

 Politics in Valencia and Congress of Deputies

 Born on 9 March 1976 in Burjassot, Montón is married with one child, and studied medicine and became involved in the youth wing of the PSOE.
 She entered active politics in 1999 when she was elected a councillor for her home town of Burjassot to the immediate north-west of Valencia city.
 She resigned from the council in 2004 when she was elected to the Congress of Deputies as a deputy for Valencia, being re-elected in 2008.
 She was regional counselor of Health of the Community of Valencia between 2015 and 2018.

 Her activity in Congress in her first year was centred on legislative preparation for laws legalising marriage between two people of the same gender.
 She has also spoken in favour of efforts to reduce domestic violence, including the creation of a telephone line to help males of a violent disposition, and for new laws to allow pregnant deputies to cast votes from outside the Spanish Congress.